CHINESE (CHIN)

 Daoism is a millennia-long tradition of global reach.
 By reading and analyzing key ancient Daoist scriptures students will engage directly with philosophical questions of such as the origin of normative values and how to invoke them to solve ethical problems.
 They will also trace the history of the spread of the cultural and political influence of Daoism in East Asia and its various receptions and (re-)interpretations in the West.

 This course explores "queer" expressions in Chinese literature and visual culture from 1949 through the twenty-first century.
 It surveys a combination of all-time classics and lesser-known cultural texts featuring non-heteronormative sexual desire and gender-bending performance.
-We mobilize queer as a broad site of critique beyond Western models of the concept, asking not only how queer challenges normative bodyminds, but also how it negotiates notions of age, family, race, and the neoliberal order.
+We mobilize queer as a broad site of critique beyond Western models of the concept, asking not only how queer challenges normative bodyminds, but also how it negotiates notions of time, space, affect, and the neoliberal order.

 Permission of the department.
 For the student who wishes to create and pursue an independent project in Chinese under the supervision of a selected instructor.
 Maximum three credit hours per semester.

-This course enables students to stay tuned to ongoing discussions surrounding social and cultural issues in China using a wide selection of reliable media materials.
+This course enables students to stay tuned to ongoing discussions surrounding social and cultural issues in China.
 We will gain insights into major topics of concern for Chinese native speakers today, such as social stratification and inequality, changing gender dynamics, technology in everyday life, Internet subculture, authoritarianism, and the medical crisis during COVID.
-Conducted in Mandarin.
+Conducted in Mandarin; NOT open to native speakers who have received their middle-school education in Chinese.

 This is a fifth-year Chinese course offered as a language course to improve students' language abilities and as a content course surveying Chinese history in Chinese.